w3c/specberus/README.md

 }
 ```

-When the profile is given by the user, fewer items of metadata are returned.
+When the profile is given by the user (instead of being set to `auto`), fewer items of metadata are returned.

 `metadata` returns a similar structure, where all values are empty arrays, except for the key `metadata` which contains the metadata object.

-## Profiles
+## 6. Profiles

 Profiles are simple objects that support the following API: